manishyadav1391/simon-game/README.md

 # simon-game
-This is a game to improve memory power
+This is a game to improve memory power.